chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 ### Ready

 This deployment status is presented once a deployment enters the active state.
-It is now waiting for the next agent check-in to grab the deployment from CCM.
+It is now waiting for the next agent check-in to grab the deployment from Chocolatey Central Management.

 ### Unreachable

-This deployment status is reported when a deployment is queued up in Central Management.
-But the client machine agent is unable to receive to accept the deployment.
+This deployment status is reported when a deployment is queued up in Chocolatey Central Management.
+But the client machine agent is unable to receive or accept the deployment.
 This is usually the status given when a deployment step or whole deployment reaches its execution timeout.
 This can be a client or sever side error.
-It's best to check both the central-management-service.log file on the server as well as the chocolatey-agent.log file on the client to investigate if you receive this status.
+It's best to check both the `central-management-service.log` file on the server as well as the `chocolatey-agent.log` file on the client to investigate if you receive this status.

 ### Active

-This deployment status is given once the agent on the client machine accepts the deployment from CCM.
-It then begins processing the deployment and also reports back to Central Management that is has started this deployment step.
+This deployment status is given once the agent on the client machine accepts the deployment from Chocolatey Central Management.
+It then begins processing the deployment and also reports back to Chocolatey Central Management that is has started this deployment step.

 ### Inconclusive

-This deployment status is reported when a deployment step has gone to active, but Central Management doesn't get a reply back as to the status of the deployment step running on the client machine.
-It is best to look at the chocolatey-agent.log file from the client machine as to why it was not able to report back to Central Management.
+This deployment status is reported when a deployment step has gone to active, but Chocolatey Central Management doesn't get a reply back as to the status of the deployment step running on the client machine.
+It is best to look at the `chocolatey-agent.log` file from the client machine as to why it was not able to report back to Chocolatey Central Management.

 ### Cancelled